astronomer/airflow-guides/guides/install.md

 See the [Google OAuth credentials guide](/guides/google-oauth-creds).

+Note: We're also adding support for Auth0 very soon as an alternative OAuth provider.

-## 6. Set the Astronomer config values
+## 6. Configure Astronomer

 Now, we'll set the configuration values for the Astronomer Helm chart.